-The County has been partnering with Resilient Neighborhoods since 2011 to educate residents on ways they can reduce their carbon footprint.
-The program consists of a free 5-session workshop that educates participants about strategies and resources to improve home energy efficiency, shift to renewable energy, use low-carbon transportation, conserve water, reduce waste, and adapt to a changing climate.
-To start, participants calculate their household carbon footprint and then take actions to reduce their GHG emissions by at least 5,000 pounds or 25%.
+The County has been partnering with Resilient Neighborhoods since 2011 to educate and empower residents to reduce their carbon footprints.
+The program consists of a free 5-session covers a range of action including consumption, support of local business, diet, water, waste, home energy, transportation including air travel, and being prepared to adapt to a changing climate.
+To start, participants calculate their household carbon footprint and then take actions to reduce their GHG emissions by at least 5,000 pounds or 25% while also earning Resilience Points for actions like being prepared for wildfires.
 Nearly 1,500 Marin County residents have participated in the program as of 2020.

-- Sign up for Resilient Neighborhoods and join a Climate Action Team. - Commit to reducing your carbon footprint by taking the actions identified in this Plan. - Get your business certified as a Green Business with the Marin Green Business Program.
+- Sign up for Resilient Neighborhoods and join a Climate Action Team. - Calculate and commit to reducing your carbon footprint by taking the actions identified in this Plan. - Get your business certified as a Green Business with the Marin Green Business Program.